kubernetes/enhancements/keps/sig-node/20190925-seccomp-built-in-profiles.md

 As part of seccomp [being marked GA](https://github.com/kubernetes/enhancements/pull/1148), the feature tag will be removed from the seccomp tests.

-New tests will be added covering profile selection logic described under [Implementation Details](#implementation-details).
+New tests will be added to verify the use of the new built-in profiles.